-- In Czechia, the EFEKT programme contributes to the system of education that supports the construction sector.
-It covers the organisation of courses and seminars and other training and information actions, such as those that upgrade the qualifications of energy specialists and those that support the professional activity of installing renewable energy installations, as well as the communication of legislative changes in the field of energy management and energy efficiency. - Malta developed the Skills Building initiative in the construction sector: by 2025, the government will develop a scheme to train and certify professionals and tradesmen of various levels, so that they obtain a mandatory skill card, which they would need to present to work in the respective sectors.
-Certification will be extended to installers of several technologies and a life-long-learning approach will be adopted through regular training sessions addressed to skill cardholders.
+- In Czechia, the EFEKT programme contributes to the education system that supports the construction sector.
+It covers the organisation of courses and seminars and other training and information activities, for example on upgrading the qualifications of energy specialists and supporting the professional activity of installing renewable energy installations.
+The programme also covers the communication of legislative changes in the field of energy management and energy efficiency. - Malta is developing the 'Skills Building' initiative in the construction sector: by 2025, the government will develop a scheme to train and certify professionals and tradespeople of various levels so that they can obtain a mandatory skill card, which they would need to present to work in the respective sectors.
+Certification will be extended to installers of several technologies, and a life-long-learning approach will be adopted through regular training sessions for skill cardholders.